mvysny/vaadin-on-kotlin/README.md

 The web app will be running at [http://localhost:8080](http://localhost:8080).

 You can find the [VoK-CRUD Live Demo](https://vok-crud.herokuapp.com/) running on Heroku.

+For more information check out the [vok-example-crud-sql2o](vok-example-crud-sql2o) module.

 ## Vaadin 10 Flow Example project